TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 This is optional, as we [separate tests and source code](/blog/2019/03/28/how-to-mock-final-classes-in-phpunit).

-### 4. Handle this in Static Way
+### 4. Handle this in a Static Way

-Imagine having this amazing tool with all features mentioned above, but when you run `composer require` it will conflict on Symfony 7 vs Symfony 5 in your project.
+Imagine having this amazing tool with all the features mentioned above, but when you run `composer require,` it will conflict with Symfony 7 vs. Symfony 5 in your project.

 Last but not least, we want to make the tool available the most PHP devs.
 We have to: